CounterMonitoring

 Short description

-Monitoring of a counter value and generation of a fault message Typical application: Monitoring a water meter for exceeding a maximum consumption during a monitoring interval
+Monitoring of a counter reading and generation of a fault message Typical application: Monitoring a water meter for exceeding a maximum consumption during a monitoring interval

 Representation